 The contractor will notify OCR whether he/she is available for the assignment within two business days.
 At the time the contractor accepts the assignment, he/she is expected to commit for the duration of the assignment.
 While the contractor will be required to commit to a certain time period, it is understood that the exigencies of a crisis may require the assignment to be curtailed or extended (not to exceed 250 days per year).
 The contractor shall notify OCR at the time of commitment if his or her existing schedule would preclude an extension.
-Notification of schedule conflicts shall not necessarily disqualify the contractor from the assignment, but will simply assist OCR in recruiting a replacement.
+Notification of schedule conflicts shall not necessarily disqualify the contractor from the assignment, but will simply assist OCR in assessing the response to a request.
 Subsequently, if unforeseen circumstances arise, and the contractor needs to curtail the assignment and leave post, the contractor must receive approval from OCR and the Mission prior to departure.

-As services provided by the contractor are on a temporary, on-call basis, health and life insurance reimbursements will be provided on a prorated basis based on the number of days during which the contractor actually provides services.
+As services provided by the contractor are on a temporary, on-call basis, health and life insurance reimbursements will be provided on a prorated basis based on the number of days during which the contractor is in employed status.